Following Government guidelines all of our Mind Shops are now closed until further notice and no longer accepting donations. (5th Jan 2021)

 Whether it's sorting and pricing clothes, making sales or getting creative on the shop floor, there's plenty to help out with.
 Our volunteers also benefit from:

 All of our shops will be pleased to accept clothing, accessories, books, records, DVDs, CDs, homewear, linens and children's games and toys.

-We also have Mind furniture shops in Alvaston, Kings Heath, Hinckley and Syston which take donations of electrical goods, furniture and white goods.
+We also have Mind furniture shops in Alvaston and Hinckley which take donations of electrical goods, furniture and white goods.